pgigis/sigcomm2021-offnets-artifacts/README.md

 -------------------------------------------------------------------
 ```

-You can also get a list of the ASes per hypergiant, using the argument ```-p true```.

-Execute the following command:
+You can also get a list of the ASes per hypergiant, using the argument ```-p true```, by executing the following command:
 ```
 python3 explore_results.py  -i ../analysis/results/active_21-11-2019/ -p true
 ```